avrilcoghlan/LittleBookofRBioinformatics/src/chapter1.rst

 *dengue* is an R list object.
 As explained above, a list is an R object that is like a vector, but can contain elements that are numeric and/or contain characters.
-In this case, the list *dengue* contains information from the FASTA file that you have read in (ie. the NCBI accession for the dengue sequence, and the DNA sequence itself).
+In this case, the list *dengue* contains information from the FASTA file that you have read in (ie.
+the name given to the dengue sequence in the FASTA file, and the DNA sequence itself).
 In fact, the first element of the list object *dengue* contains the the DNA sequence.
 As described above, we can access the elements of an R list object using double square brackets.